With our most precious resource becoming more and more scarce, it has become up to us to waste as little as possible.

 Some of these pumps are under sink and others get installed directly on the water boiler.

-In most cases installing one under the sink is the best way to go.
+In most cases installing a recirculating pump under the sink is the best way to go.
 With units that have a temperature sensor it can tell the pump when the hot water has reached the tap and can better regulate how much hot water is needed.

 The problem with under sink models for some people is that you need to have a power outlet close to the point of use.